mapsi/Terraform-deep-dive-creating-provider-for-home-automation/Readme.md

 If using the Playgrounds infrastruture skip to step 3.

-1. Open Terminal
-2. `docker-compose up --detach` (--detach means we can still use the same terminal)
 3. Go to `URL:8123`
 4. Make account - not https so don't use an important password (location and name doesn't matter)